What is RevPAR?

 Let’s consider this: for a particular period, you have achieved a very high average daily rate (ADR), which is the average rent booked daily.
 Then you realize you have a low occupancy rate for that same period.
 You have a considerably lower ADR but a higher occupancy rate for another time period.

 Which scenario do you think accounts for a better performance?
 Neither one necessarily.
-Analyzing ADR and occupancy rate together will give you a better picture of performance.
+Analyzing ADR and occupancy rates together will give you a better picture of performance.

 While ADR helps you understand your property’s daily profit, RevPAR helps you understand your property’s ability to fill nights at ADR.
-With this metric, you can account for your daily profit and occupancy.
+This metric allows you to account for your daily profit and occupancy.

 How to calculate RevPAR?